zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 ### Part A: Analyze Existing Project Standards and Getting Started with a Project
 1. Explore the workspace structure
-2. Perform the prompt using a free model such as GPT-5 mini vs. a premium model such as Claude Sonnet 4 or 4.5
+2. Perform the following prompts using a free model such as GPT-5 mini vs. a premium model such as Claude Sonnet 4 or 4.5
-    - Ask: `@workspace What coding patterns and conventions are used in this project?`
+    - Ask: `@workspace What is the main purpose of this application?
+What does it do?`
+    - Ask: `@workspace Can you give me a high-level overview of this project's features and functionality?`
+    - Ask: `@workspace What type of application is this?
+Is it a web app, API, desktop app, or something else?`
     - Notice the length and detailed response between the two models.
     - Identify Python (Flask/SQLAlchemy) and Svelte/Astro patterns
 3. Ask: `@workspace How to run this application?`